 Christmastime calls for a show-stopping-dessert or two!
-And one of my favorites (because it’s so easy!) is this Ile Flottante Recipe with Spun Sugar, otherwise known as "Floating Island".
+And one of my favorite holiday recipes is Ile Flottante Recipe with Spun Sugar, otherwise known as "Floating Island".

 What Is a Floating Island Dessert?